 The coolest thing about Upper Limit Aviation?
 Jodi says, “ULA is specifically designed to help pilots get good jobsafter flight school.
 It’s either do the training right and get a job, or do it cheaply and do not get a job.
 It’s that simple.
 At ULA, they do it right!
 I am a Post 9/11 GI Bill benefactor, and because of my training I’m already a VA success!”

-Jodi’s message to any prospective student with her same dream is to consider flight training with ULA and SUU, “The quality of Flight Instructors and Mechanics in the Maintenance Department is exceptional.
+Jodi’s message to any prospective student with her same dream is to consider flight training with ULA, “The quality of Flight Instructors and Mechanics in the Maintenance Department is exceptional.
 They personify professionalism.
 When it comes to safe flight instruction, maintenance is extremely important, and our mechanics ROCK!”

 It turns out the sky is not the limit, at least not for this girl.
 Jodi says, “If you’re hungry and you have a passion for flying, you need to do it when you can.
 Flight school needs to be there for you, and Upper Limit Aviation has been.”